thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ![Triggered1](images/triggered1.jpg)

-We didn't configure the following - but during set up - there are existing triggers already built-in to the template we chose.
+We didn't configure the following - but during set up there were existing triggers already built-in to the template we chose.

-Unexpectedly, we see another trigger alert pop up, and it's telling us the CPU average load is too high.
+Unexpectedly, another trigger alert pops up, and it's telling us the CPU average load is too high.

 ![Trigger](images/default-triggered1.jpg)

 We kill all the processes again and the flashing alerts on the Zabbix dashboard disappear moments later, as the CPU is no longer under any load.

-Next we'll configure an 'Action' to send an 'Alert' via SMTP Email configuration we did earlier.
+Next we configure an 'Action' to send an 'Alert' via the SMTP Email configuration we saved earlier.

 Configuration > Actions > Trigger Actions > Create action

 ![Trigger](images/action-trigger-cpu.jpg)

-Under the Operations tab, we now have to add the Email action.
-We want to receive an email alert for our desired trigger, in this case the high CPU utilization on the ubuntu-host-1 VM.
+Under the Operations tab, we add the Email action.
+We want to receive an email alert for our desired trigger, in this case, the high CPU utilization on the ubuntu-host-1.

 ![Operation](images/operation-email.jpg)